schellenberg/computerscience20/docs/_sources/Python/MoreTurtles/TurtleRace.rst.txt

 --------------

 Before we begin writing code for this lab, we need to introduce one more Python module.
 The ``random`` module allows us to generate random numbers.
+It has been used in a few places earlier in the text, so you might already feel comfortable with it.
 It's easy to use:

 .. activecode:: lab01_1